Manlove/LeagueOfLegendsLog/README.md

 # LeagueOfLegendsLog
-Log for league of legends games
+GUI to track statistics for league of legends games